AishwaryaSar/Planner/README.md

 ### `node index`

-Download the code for the backend from
+Download the code for the backend from [Planner-backend repo](https://github.com/AishwaryaSar/Planner-backend) \
-Provided that a localhost database has been established in MongoDB Compass, this command starts the server, with 3030 as the listening port.
+Provided that a localhost database has been established in MongoDB Compass, node index command starts the server, with 3030 as the listening port.

 ### Sample Output